 OPM was a partner in the Maintains programme; an FCDO-funded project that explored how to improve the resilience of social services during and after external shocks in Bangladesh, Ethiopia, Kenya, Pakistan, Sierra Leone and Uganda.
 Maintains has now closed but a list of the available resources and outputs produced by the team can be found here.
 We include them on the ReBUILD for Resilience site as there are strong synergies between the two programmes which makes Maintains of interest to our readership.

 OPM is an associate partner within the ReBUILD for Resilience consortium.
 Health systems research, evaluation and technical assistance are core areas of OPM’s work.
 Many of its programmes operate in fragile and conflict-affected settings.
 Thematic areas of expertise include district health management, community health workers, governance, finance, service delivery, and shock-responsiveness.
-Beyond health, OPM has large programmes of work in related sectors, including nutrition, water and sanitation, social protection, education, climate resilience and adaptation, urban planning, public financial management, politics and governance.
+Beyond health, OPM has large programmes of work in related sectors, including nutrition, water and sanitation, social protection, education, disaster risk management, climate resilience and adaptation, urban planning, public financial management, politics and governance.
 Its research, monitoring and evaluation activities employ a variety of methodologies and analytical approaches tailored to the situation and purpose, from experimental designs to ethnography.

-Kate is a research and evaluation specialist in the OPM Health Portfolio.
+Kate is a research and evaluation specialist in the OPM health team.
 She was the cross-country health lead and Ethiopia country lead for Maintains, an operational research programme that examined how social services can be designed to withstand shocks.
-Current areas of research and evaluation include district health planning and management, partnership and coordination for health systems resilience, COVID-19 vaccine rollout, the effects of COVID-19 on low-income urban populations, community health workers, district health system governance, performance-based financing, community-based early childhood development, organisational research capacity, and the influence of research and evaluation on policy and practice.
+Other areas of research and evaluation with OPM have included partnership and coordination for health systems resilience, COVID-19 vaccine rollout, the effects of COVID-19 on low-income urban populations, community health workers, district health system governance, performance-based financing, community-based early childhood development, organisational research capacity, and the influence of research and evaluation on policy and practice.